ReactiveMongo/reactivemongo-site/releases/0.12/documentation/bson/typeclasses.md

 ### Helpful macros

-To ease the definition or reader and writer instances for your custom types, ReactiveMongo provides some helper [Macros](../../api/index.html#reactivemongo.bson.Macros).
+To ease the definition of reader and writer instances for your custom types, ReactiveMongo provides some helper [Macros](../../api/index.html#reactivemongo.bson.Macros).

 {% highlight scala %}
 case class Person(name: String, age: Int)